ooawagaeri/tp/docs/UserGuide.md

 ### Listing all jobs: `listJob`

-Shows a list of all repair jobs that have yet to be completed in the CRM.
+Shows a list of all in-progress repair jobs in the CRM.

 Format: `listJob [-a] [-c]`